Blog Tours: The Complete Guide To Virtual Book Tour Success

 Nurture your new audience

-Something authors often forget to do is realize that you’ve just gained new followers and email subscribers from your blog tour.
+Something authors often forget to do is tend to the new followers and email subscribers you’ve gained from your blog tour.

 Make sure you use this momentum.

-Nurture them with content on the channels they’ve followed you on.
-You want to give them opportunities to come closer to being a book buyer, reviewer, and referrer using your email list and other channels.
+Stimulate them with content on the channels they’ve followed you on.
+You want to motivate them to buy your book and become a reviewer.

 In this way, you get the most out of the gains you’ve just had on your blog tour.